|Nutrition Facts (per serving)|

 |Total Fat 17g||22%|

 |Total Carbohydrate 27g||10%|

 |Dietary Fiber 1g||4%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Making your own croutons turns a good salad into a great salad.
 This crouton recipe is intended to garnish a caesar salad but will work on almost anything.

-- Pour the mixture onto a baking sheet and place in the preheated over for 15 minutes.
+Pour the mixture onto a baking sheet and place in the preheated oven for 15 minutes.
 Remove, and stir the croutons, as the ones on the outside will cook faster than those in the center.
 Return to oven, and cook for 15 more minutes.

-- Remove from oven, and sprinkle the last 1/4 of cheese over the croutons.
-Return to oven, and cook for 10-15 minutes, or until browned and crunchy.
-Allow to cool completely before storing in an airtight container.
+Remove from oven, and sprinkle the last 1/4 of cheese over the croutons.
+Return to oven, and cook for 10 to 15 minutes, or until browned and crunchy.
+Allow them to cool completely before storing in an airtight container.